Love & Hip Hop: Reimagining (2021–present)

-On June 7, 2021, VH1 announced that Love & Hip Hop: Atlanta would return for a tenth season on July 5, 2021.
-The season was preceded by the special Love & Hip Hop Atlanta: Inside the A on June 28, 2021.
-The season crossed over cast members from both New York and Atlanta and focused more on social justice and the Black Lives Matter movement than previous seasons.
+On June 7, 2021, VH1 announced that the tenth season of Love & Hip Hop: Atlanta would premiere on July 5, 2021, preceded by the Love & Hip Hop Atlanta: Inside the A special that would air on June 28.
+In a departure from previous seasons, Atlanta would also feature cast members from Love & Hip Hop: New York, while its storylines focused more on social justice issues and the Black Lives Matter movement.
 The season premiere was the first in the show's history to garner under a million viewers, with ratings dropping with each episode.

-On August 9, 2021, VH1 announced that Love & Hip Hop: Miami would return for a fourth season on August 23, 2021.
-The season would be preceded by the special Love & Hip Hop: Miami: Inside the 305 on August 16, 2021.
+On August 9, 2021, VH1 announced that the fourth season of Love & Hip Hop: Miami would premiere on August 23, 2021.
+As with Atlanta, the new season of Miami would be preceded by the Love & Hip Hop: Miami: Inside the 305 special on August 16.

-On November 9, 2021, VH1 announced that VH1 Family Reunion: Love & Hip Hop Edition would return for a second season on December 13, 2021, featuring more cast members from New York, Atlanta, Hollywood and Miami.
-The show was followed by a two-part special, Love & Hip Hop: Lineage to Legacy, which aired from February 7, 2022 and explored the ancestry of various Love & Hip Hop cast members in the vein of Who Do You Think You Are.
+On November 9, 2021, it was announced that VH1 Family Reunion would return for a second season on December 13, 2021.
+The season was followed by Love & Hip Hop: Lineage to Legacy, a special two-part crossover event with Black Ink Crew that explores the ancestry of various Love & Hip Hop cast members in the vein of Who Do You Think You Are.
+The special aired on February 7, 2022.

-On July 11, 2022, VH1 announced that additional episodes for both Love & Hip Hop: Atlanta's tenth season and Love & Hip Hop: Miami's fourth season would air together from August 8, 2022.
-A four-part special, Love & Hip Hop: Where Are They Now?, featuring past cast members from all four franchises, began airing from October 31, 2022.
-On November 8, 2022, VH1 announced that VH1 Family Reunion: Love & Hip Hop Edition would return for a third season on November 28, 2022.
+On July 11, 2022, VH1 announced that additional episodes of Love & Hip Hop: Atlanta's tenth season and Love & Hip Hop: Miami's fourth season would air from August 8, 2022.
+Another four-part special called Love & Hip Hop: Where Are They Now?, featuring past cast members from all four franchises, began airing from October 31, 2022.
+On November 8, 2022, it was announced that the third season of VH1 Family Reunion would premiere on November 28, 2022.

+On April 11, 2023, it was reported that Love & Hip Hop: Atlanta would move to MTV for its eleventh season, which premiered on June 13, 2023.
+It was preceded by a special six-week limited series Love & Hip Hop Atlanta: Run It Back, which premiered May 9, 2023, and ended June 6, 2023, and featured cast members recapping every episode of the first season.